Research

 Professional Affiliations and Service

 I have been a member of the editorial board of the NCA journal Communication & Democracy since 2019.
-I am an active participant in the Freedom of Expression Division of NCA, for which I currently serve as Second Vice Chair, and the Freedom of Speech Division of SSCA, for which I currently serve as Secretary.
+I am an active participant in the Freedom of Expression Division of NCA and the Freedom of Speech Division of SSCA, for which I serve as Vice Chair and am in charge of planning the conference program.

 Over the years, I have presented my work at the conference meetings of a number of organizations.
 These include the National Communication Association (NCA), International Communication Association (ICA), Southern States Communication Association (SSCA), Association of Education in Journalism and Mass Communication (AEJMC), International Association of Media and Communication Research (IAMCR), Law and Society Association, Cultural Studies Association, and Policy History Association.
 I have also presented at topical conferences, such as the “Mediating Change” conference at the University of North Texas (November 2018), the Digital Ethics Symposium at Loyola University in Chicago (November 2018), and the “All Things in Moderation” conference on content moderation at UCLA (December 2017).